passionbull/steem-post/readme.txt

 2. post page

 == Changelog ==
-v0.1
+v1.0
-- Publish your newly created WordPress post to steemit
+- Publish your newly created post on wordpress to steemit
-- Publish your old WordPress post to steemit
+- Publish your old post on wordpress to steemit
 - Update your steem-post if you have used this plugin to publish that post